sarahciston/codingcare/posts/guide.md

 Too often I don't get started because I don't know where to start, and also because I am afraid to "mess up" what already exists.
 That's what backups and save-as and sketches are for.
 You can't (irrevocably) break anything, in all likelihood.
 And in the process of tinkering (which is just breaking with flair) you learn a lot![^tinker] So try to push through the fear of breaking something, or doing something "wrong," to make space for doing something "weird" aka interesting.
 So, knowing that you can't really break it, get cracking!

 [^tinker]: To tinker is also to mend, to patch up, repair, or improve in a makeshift way [OED].
 The word derives in part from the tasks of metalworkers (per Miller Puckette & OED).
-{:.sidenote}

 I learned to use scrappy artistic strategies from my first computational arts teacher, [Brett Stalbaum](https://visarts.ucsd.edu/people/faculty/brett-stalbaum.html).
 I was a poet who wanted to make weird books, and he told me simply, "Pick something small you want to try to make, and use that to begin learning Python."
 Reader—I was *terrified*.
 I had been making tiny GIF poems and had tried and failed repeatedly to teach myself some HTML, CSS, and Javascript.
 But none of it would stick.
 Still, I trusted Brett, so I found a little example code for a simple chatbot and used it to make what would become "ladymouth" — a bot that tries to explain feminism to misogynists online.
-Along the way, I learned enough about Python and SQLite and Raspberry Pi and toxic Reddit forums to make it run, even though I started with zero vocabulary and knowledge about relational databases or APIs or anything else.
+Along the way, I learned enough about Python and SQLite and Raspberry Pi and toxic Reddit forums to make it run, even though I started with zero vocabulary and knowledge about relational databases[^databases] or APIs[^api] or anything else.
 Through Brett's positive encouragement, and by finding the right tools for the job (Python was the language that made sense to me when other languages didn't), I slowly overcame my belief that I wasn't a coder, that I couldn't understand the tools I wanted to use, and that I didn't belong in the spaces that interested me (or that I didn't even know about).
 Being among others who were experimenting in these same ways taught me it was okay not to have all the pieces in place right away. [xxxmaybemove]

+[^api]: APIs are the access points for the code you write to reach different services and tools online.
+API stands for Application Program Interface.
+In the same way a web interface (browser protocol) helps a human reach a website by giving it structure, an API tells your code what constraints it needs to reach that site using programming.
+Like ordering from a menu, an API tells the programmer what they can order and how to request the information they need.
+When coders use APIs, they're pulling data or tools into their program from the outside — for example the [National Weather Service](https://www.weather.gov/documentation/services-web-api) — on top of the code they have written themselves.
+The downside of relying on external APIs is of course when one link in the chain breaks, when a company gets bought by a bigger one and shuts down its open source access, or updates their system... your code also breaks.
+(Hence the duct tape.)

+[^databases]: Relational databases (like SQLite) are one way to structure stored data that puts information in tables.
+It describes the relationships pieces of info have to each other through its fixed structures, which are established before the information is entered.
+For example, an address book of an extended family might include a table that lists people and their home addresses.
+It might include a second table that shows houses and the people who live in each house.
+These tables could be cross-referenced by ID numbers given to each person and address.
+So, the information is stored in multiple tables in based on its relationship to other information.
+This can be very useful, but also very brittle, which has led to unstructured non-relational databases.
+These have their own pros and cons, too.
+For some facinating reflections on how database structures shape the way we see information, see Tara McPherson's *Feminist in a Software Lab*, in which she describes developing more flexible structures for scholars working with unconventional data [@mcphersonFeministSoftwareLab2018].

 ## Critical breaking

 If something exists, ask how it does.
 Ask if it should.
 Reverse engineer it.
 Run it backward.
 Learn from others' tutorials.
 Combine them.
 Modify them liberally.
 Pull from everywhere and remix wildly.
 Cite generously.

 This is part of what we mean by scrappy — thoughtfully or playfully experimenting with the properties and limits of your materials, whether those materials are strings of wool or strings of code.
 This kind of "breaking" things is an essential artistic practice, and it looks different in every situation.
 It can range from off-the-cuff experimentation – "What happens if I push this?" — to full-fledged tactical media artworks that operate by digital civil disobedience – like the collective Electronic Disturbance Theater, which created the tool 'FloodNet' to shut down government websites by pinging them repeatedly (called a "distributed denial of service" attack)[@NETARTANTHOLOGY2016].
-For my past projects, this has ranged from diving into technology spaces I dislike (Reddit forums), tinkering with combining wildly different APIs[^api], and putting poetry into machine learning systems meant for corporate use.
+For my past projects, this has ranged from diving into technology spaces I dislike (Reddit forums), tinkering with combining wildly different APIs, and putting poetry into machine learning systems meant for corporate use.

 Critically breaking things helps us understand how they work (or don't work) from inside.
 It lets us understand some of the why behind their operations, the decisions that went into making them.
 Who are they made for?
 And with what goals?
 Who are they not made for and who do they not serve?
 It helps us think about how we might make them differently.
 I break stuff to see if its not-working can create some poetry, some community, some other way to engage with value than its original (likely capitalist) purpose.